-- 1. Ensure that your environment complies with the System requirements. - 2.
-Mount the Advanced Authentication installation ISO and boot the machine. - 3.
-Read and accept the license agreement. - 4.
-You must specify the Administrator password for console access.
+- 1 Ensure that your environment complies with the System requirements. - 2 Mount the Advanced Authentication installation ISO file and boot the machine. - 3 Read and accept the license agreement. - 4 Wait for few minutes while the appliance installs. - 5 Select the applicable networking configuration method: - DHCP to configure networking automatically. - StaticIP to configure networking manually. - Specify all the required parameters manually and press ENTER to apply changes. - 6 You must specify the Administrator password for console access.
 Enter and confirm the password.